natalieagus/50002/docs/Hardware/c_cmostechnology.md

 *Metal-oxide semiconductor field effect transistors* (MOSFET, or shortened as FETs) is the main material that is used to make our combinational device.
 The basic schematic of a transistor is shown in the figure below.

 {: .highlight}
 MOSFETS are **four** terminal voltage-controlled **switches**.

-Current flows between the diffusion terminals (source and drain) if the voltage on the gate terminal is large enough to create a conducting channel (in pink) and the mosfet is on.
-Otherwise, the conducting channel does not form and the mosfet is off: the diffusion terminals are not connected.
+You can buy them at a relatively cheap price [online](https://www.mouser.sg/c/semiconductors/discrete-semiconductors/transistors/mosfets/?transistor%20polarity=P-Channel) for DIY projects.
+However in computer parts, they are the same components miniaturized to the nanometer scale for high-density integration.

 <img src="https://dropbox.com/s/b2pg0h1amacjc5j/mosfet.png?raw=1"      >

 Notable parts of  MOSFET and its function:

-  1. MOSFETs are devices that are used to 'switch' 1s to 0s (high voltage to low voltage) and vice versa, so that we can build combinational logic devices and implement its functionalities (truth table/logic)
+  1. MOSFETs are electronic components that control whether a circuit outputs a high (1) or low (0) voltage, forming the **basic building blocks** of digital devices.
   2. It has 4 terminals: drain, gate, source, and bulk.
-Input is supplied at the **gate**, and output is obtained at the **drain**.
+Input voltage is supplied at the **gate**, and output voltage is obtained at the **drain**.
-  3. The current flow between source and drain $$I_{DS}$$ is proportional to $$\frac{W}{L}$$ (the width and the length) of the MOSFET.
+  3. Current flow between source and drain $$I_{DS}$$ is proportional to $$\frac{W}{L}$$ (the width and the length) of the MOSFET.
-  4. Source and drain is physically **symmetrical**, we name them depending on the type of the MOSFET.
+  4. Source and drain is physically **symmetrical**, we name them depending on the type of the MOSFET and the direction of current flow.
+  5. Depending on the input voltage supplied at the **gate**, a MOSFET can be either ON, allowing current to flow from source to drain, or OFF, leaving the drain with a floating or undefined value.

 {:.note}
 > Remember from your Physics classes:
 > * Current flows from higher potential (+) to lower potential (-)
 > * Electron flows from lower potential (-) to higher potential (+)

+Current flows between the diffusion terminals (source and drain) if the voltage on the **gate** terminal is large enough to create a conducting channel (in pink) and the mosfet is on.
+Otherwise, the conducting channel does not form and the mosfet is off: the diffusion terminals are not connected.
+* A MOSFET is said to function as a **switch** by using the **gate** voltage to control the formation of a conducting channel between the source and drain.
+* When the channel forms, current flows (ON state); otherwise, the source and drain are disconnected (OFF state).

+MOSFETs are arranged in **complementary** pairs (PFET and NFET) to form logic gates, where their ON/OFF states control the output voltage.
+For example, in an AND gate, the transistors are configured so the output is high only when all inputs are high, while in an OR gate, the output is high if any input is high.

+Before we learn more about the complementary arrangement of PFETs and NFETs for logic gates, it’s essential to first understand how each type operates individually.

 ## [Types of MOSFETs](https://www.youtube.com/watch?v=JqgZcV_1IU4&t=275s)

-{:.highlight-title}
-> Why MOSFET?
->
-> If we connect these MOSFETs in a specific way, we can **create** a combinational logic device that represents our desired *truth table* or *functional **logic** specification* But before we learn how to create such devices, we need to learn two basic types of MOSFETs first.

 <img src="https://dropbox.com/s/qd1zhsulqjmknv2/pfetnfet.png?raw=1"  class="center_fifty"    >